Skip to content

 A New Service focused on Scouting Out Small Cap Ideas

-(WALTHAM, MA) Battle Road Research (www.battleroad.com), an independent stock research firm focused on the technology, health science, consumer, and renewable energy sectors, has announced Small Cap Snapshots, a new service designed to help fund managers and analysts scout out small cap ideas.
+(WALTHAM, MA) Battle Road Research (www.battleroad.com), an independent stock research firm focused on the technology and consumer sectors, has announced Small Cap Snapshots, a new service designed to help fund managers and analysts scout out small cap ideas.
 The initial focus will be on companies located in New England, with stock market valuations under $1 billion.

 “We see a growing number of intriguing small cap companies in our backyard and beyond that have been overlooked by Wall Street and regional investment banks,” according to Ben Z. Rose, President of Battle Road Research.
 “A second group of companies consist of IPOs from the last two years that have fallen off the radar, or may have little coverage outside of the investment banks that took them public.
 These companies represent fertile ground for a fresh, independent perspective.
 We believe that Small Cap SnapShots will be a timely addition to our clients’ research process,” said Rose.

-Combining fundamental research with key financial metrics, Battle Road’s Small Cap Snapshots are designed to help fund managers and analysts screen for investment ideas in the technology, health science, consumer, and renewable energy sectors.
+Combining fundamental research with key financial metrics, Battle Road’s Small Cap Snapshots are designed to help fund managers and analysts screen for investment ideas in the technology and consumer sectors.
 Small Cap Snapshots are available immediately to Battle Road Research clients through its website at www.battleroad.com.
 A formal launch of the service will take place on Patriot’s Day, Monday, April 16.

 Established in 2001,Battle Roadis a research-only firm, not an investment bank, not a broker dealer, and not an asset manager.
 Unlike Wall Street and regional investment banks who are paid by the companies they research,Battle Roaddoes not accept –nor has it ever accepted— a dime from any company that it researches.